A Texas Veterans Loan or Department of Veteran Affairs Mortgage has several benefits compared to conventional financing. These benefits include:

 - Texas Veteran loans can be originated under the guidelines for a VA Loan, FHA Loan or Conventional loan.
 In most cases it will be originated as a VA loan but in certain cases it may make sense to originate the loan as FHA or Conventional.

-Texas Veteran and VA mortgages can be used to purchase most types of properties, including free standing single family homes, town houses and condominiums (if the condo project has Department of Veterans Affairs Approval).
-Manufactured housing and mobile homes can be more difficult and will be dependent on the lenders specific requirements.
-Regardless of the type of property you purchase, Veteran Mortgages are only intended for personal home purchases that are going to be occupied by the Veteran and/or their immediate family.
+Texas Veteran and VA mortgages can be used to purchase most types of properties, including free standing single family homes, town houses and condominiums, modular homes, manufactured or mobile homes.
+Regardless of the type of property you purchase, VA Mortgages are only intended for personal home purchases that are going to be occupied by the Veteran and/or their immediate family.

-If you are purchasing or refinancing an existing home that needs improvements or repairs are needed, you can utilize our VA Renovation Loan program.
+If you are purchasing a property in Texas that needs improvements or repairs, you can utilize our VA Renovation Loan program.
 This loan allows you to do the entire loan at once and there would be no need for you to take out a second loan after you purchase or refinance.

-The Department of Veterans Affairs guarantees the loan for the lender in case the borrower defaults.
-This does not mean you are automatically qualified or entitled to a Veteran Affairs Mortgage, you still need to qualify based on your income, assets, credit profile etc. It also doesn’t mean if you default the guarantee will pay the mortgage for you and you can stay in the home.
-Under circumstances of default, the mortgage still goes through the same foreclosure process as conventional programs.
+The VA guarantees the loan for the lender in case the borrower defaults.
+This does not mean you are automatically qualified or entitled to a VA mortgage, you still need to qualify based on your income, assets, credit profile etc.

 With a Texas Veteran loan the answer is no, they are for home purchases only.
 However with a VA Loan the answer is yes – you can use your eligibility to re-finance your home using a VA Refinance program.